-- 5.4.1.
-STARS is TfL's world leading school travel accreditation scheme, inspiring young Londoners to travel smarter and more sustainably, and should form the framework within which the behaviour change related components of the above recommendations are recorded. - 5.4.2.
-Many of the recommendations would also serve to contribute towards the required 'travel activities' and 'support activities' required to attain Gold status which should ultimately be the aim for the school.
+5.4.1.
+STARS is TfL's world leading school travel accreditation scheme, inspiring young Londoners to travel smarter and more sustainably, and should form the framework within which the behaviour change related components of the above recommendations are recorded.

-- 5.4.3.
+- 5.4.2.
+Many of the recommendations would also serve to contribute towards the required 'travel activities' and 'support activities' required to attain Gold status which should ultimately be the aim for the school. - 5.4.3.
 Equally by embracing the STARS process, delivering sustainable travel activities, achieving modal shift targets and demonstrating effective community engagement, the school will have successfully delivered air quality improvements through reduced travel by cars.
 The framework of STARS enables the school and borough to document, track and share their continued progress, and embed and implement the recommendations throughout the school community. - 5.4.4.
 Schools are encouraged to note any air quality related activity undertaken on their TfL STARS profile stars.tfl.gov.uk, and to help inspire other schools, they are required to tell their story for each activity they have delivered. - 5.4.5.
 Table 3 outlines the requirements for achieving the Bronze, Silver and Gold accreditation.
-Ark Priory Academy is not currently registered.
+Deptford Park Primary School recently achieved Gold accreditation.

 Bronze Silver Gold Complete 10 different 'travel activities' from the list of 80.
 Evidence is not required but it is recommended.
 Complete 6 different 'supporting activities' from the list of 40.
-Evidence is Complete 20 different 'travel activities' from the list of 80.
+Evidence is not required but it is recommended.
+Complete a hands up survey (with a respondent rate of at least 90%) to get a baseline understanding of how pupils get to school Set targets for a minimum of two modes Complete 20 different 'travel activities' from the list of 80.
 Evidence is required and must be submitted to the STARS website.
 Complete 10 different 'supporting activities' from the list of 40.
-Evidence is Complete 25 different 'travel activities' from the list of 80.
 Evidence is required and must be submitted to the STARS website.
-Complete 15 different 'supporting activities' from required and must be the list of 40.
-Evidence is
+Demonstrate that a shift away from the car has been achieved through hands up survey results Record its staff travel patterns, through the same hands up survey method Set up a School Travel Plan working group with student representatives Present various bits of Complete 25 different 'travel activities' from the list of 80.
+Evidence is required and must be submitted to the STARS website.
+Complete 15 different 'supporting activities' from the list of 40.
+Evidence is required and must be submitted to the STARS website.
+Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by non-car modes Demonstrate that the targets from the last academic year were achieved or exceeded Demonstrate that residents and neighbours are aware evidence of pupil, governor, staff and school council involvement (such as meeting minutes) - Conduct consultation with parents and show results of this - Carry out research and/or consultation promote safer and more active travel Demonstrate that the travel plan is an agenda item on at --- --